ericwbailey/ericwbailey.website/source/published/i-restyled-my-mastodon-instance.md

   </figcaption>
 </figure>

 To get around this, I wound up having to use [a brightness filter](https://gist.github.com/ericwbailey/dab7fa46fc03beaa011abc5864a49ddc#file-mastodon-css-L584) to ensure every icon—regardless of the technique used to generate it—gets the same visual treatment.

 This approach is a little hacky.
-It is a great example of **CSS’ versatility and ability to work with other technology’s constraints** when wielded by an experienced practitioner.
+It is also a great example of **CSS’ versatility and ability to work with other technology’s constraints** when wielded by an experienced practitioner.

 Another fun thing I do is conditionally making the post button into [a floating action button on smaller screens](https://gist.github.com/ericwbailey/dab7fa46fc03beaa011abc5864a49ddc#file-mastodon-css-L325), and then [injecting an icon into it](https://gist.github.com/ericwbailey/dab7fa46fc03beaa011abc5864a49ddc#file-mastodon-css-L318):